AriFordsham/GHCWiki/commentary.md

   - [SIMD](simd): Notes on adding SIMD instructions and primOps to GHC
   - [ Scrap your boilerplate page](http://sourceforge.net/apps/mediawiki/developers/index.php?title=ScrapYourBoilerplate) written by Ralf Lammel.
   - [GHC Source Abbreviations](commentary/abbreviations): Abbreviations used in the GHC code
+  - [Safe Haskell](safe-haskell): The design of an extension to Haskell around 'Safe' code.

 - The Runtime System